【新プロジェクト始動!】 50代からの再挑戦を綴る雑記ブログを開設 | Kindle本「裏面打法による逆襲」好評発売中!

 • 170g or less: Generally lightweight

-Blade: Innerforce Layer ZLC / Forehand Rubber: Glayzer 09C (Max thickness)
+Blade: Innerforce Layer ZLC / FH: Glayzer 09C (Max)

 • Style: Chinese Penholder (C-PEN)